Lola-W/SOMA-seq/README.md

-# Single-cell data analysis template repository
+# SOMA-seq code repository
-This contains the raw structure I usually use when doing single-cell data analysis.
+This repo is a place holder for running the SOMA-seq pipeline and reproducing the presented analyses.